Root Canal Treatment Toronto

 If you call our dental office reporting mild tooth sensitivity, we will work to get you in front of our dentist in Toronto as soon as possible to rule out a root infection.
 In the early stages, a root infection may not be an emergency, but it should still be considered for timely intervention by a dentist.

-If you have tooth pain and swelling, we treat this as a dental emergency, and we work hard to see you on the same day you call our dental office in Toronto.
+If you have tooth pain and swelling, we treat this as a dental emergency, and we work hard to see you on the same day you call our dental practice in Etobicoke.

 How can I avoid future root infections?